-Queensland public servants occupy a position of trust.
-They are entrusted by government and the community to undertake important work on their behalf.
+Queensland public servants occupy a position of trust and undertake important work on behalf of the government and the community.
 There is an expectation that all public sector employees will be accountable and maintain high standards of ethical behaviour.

 Making this information publicly available supports the principles of transparency and accountability inherent in the Westminster system of government.

 - 2016-17 conduct and performance reports

 The PSC supports agencies to manage employee conduct and work performance through the Conduct and Performance Excellence (CaPE) service.
 Investigating, managing and reporting on poor performance and conduct demonstrates the Government's commitment to a highly professional public sector focused on delivering the best possible services to the people of Queensland.

 Performance and conduct management are essential elements of a productive and accountable public sector.